albertyeh199909/Slack-imitation-group-project/seprinciples.md

 ## Style guidelines:
 For the most part, we referred to the google style guide, making docstrings for classes and non-trivial functions, but we did make some documented changes.

+Controversy:

+- When do different principles conflict (eg. consistency/redundant lines)